-Amy Deem, who enters her 24th season coaching the Hurricanes, is the Director of Track and Field/Cross Country at the University of Miami.
+Amy Deem, who has spent the previous 24 seasons coaching the Hurricanes, is the Director of Track and Field/Cross Country at the University of Miami.

 Deem was promoted to her current position in 2008 after serving as the head women's coach since June 1990.
 At the time of her promotion, she became just the sixth woman to oversee both the men's and women's track and cross country programs at a Division I school.